RafaelCastro1002/api-otimizada-multithread-redis/README.md

 http://localhost:3000/docs
 ```

-# Whatsapp clone - React Native

-A Clone of the WhatsApp interface using the react-native-ui-lib interface library and styled-components to create styles with writing close to that used on the web.
-The faker library and the Lorem Picsum API were used to generate random conversations.

 ## Otimização da API

 Para otimização da api foi feita a paginação do endpoint alvo de testes de carga, também foi utilizado o recurso de multithread do node e foi feito o cache da requisição com o redis.